-- (1) Includes investments classified as cash equivalents on our condensed consolidated balance sheet. - (2) Our equity securities included in other current assets consisted of our investments in publicly traded companies.
+(2)Our equity securities included in other current assets consisted of our investments in publicly traded companies.
 We recognize publicly traded equity securities at fair value.
-In the six months ended June 30, 2022, we recognized a \$13.5 million unrealized loss in our condensed consolidated statement of operations related to a decrease in the fair value of our investments in publicly traded companies. - (3) Our equity securities included in deposits and other assets consisted of our investments in privately held companies.
+In the nine months ended September 30, 2022, we recognized a \$10.9 million unrealized non-cash loss in our condensed consolidated statement of operations related to a decrease in the fair value of our investments in publicly traded companies.

+(3)Our equity securities included in deposits and other assets consisted of our investments in privately held companies.
 We recognize our private company equity securities at cost minus impairments, plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment of the same issuer.